 All mentioned above have written the FDA regarding restricting, curtailing or stopping amalgam us in density on behalf of constituents in the past.

-How to pick the best holistic dentist and assess IAOMT certification?
-Dr. May is both accredited and SMART certified!
+How to pick the best holistic dentist and the most qualified for Safe Amalgam Removal?
+Dr. May is both IAOMT accredited and S.M.A.R.T. certified!

 SMART Certified: A SMART certified member has successfully completed a course on mercury and safe dental mercury amalgam removal, including two units consisting of scientific readings, online learning videos, and tests.
 The crux of this essential course on the IAOMT’s Safe Mercury Amalgam Removal Technique (SMART) involves learning about the rigorous safety measures and equipment for reducing exposures to mercury releases during the removal of amalgam fillings.
 A SMART certified member may or may not have achieved a higher level of certification such as Accreditation, Fellowship, or Mastership.